What Makes a Game High-rated? Towards Factors of Video Game Success: Method

+Metacritic classifies games using two metrics: the Metascore, based on posts from popular game review websites, and the User Score, based on user input provided directly via Metacritic \footnote{\url{https://www.metacritic.com/about-metacritic}}.
+For this work, we chose the Metascore as our main metric because it is based on opinions from critics through channels that are well-known to the general public.
+User Scores are posted anonymously and are thus vulnerable to ``review bombing''.
+While Metacritic now enforces a review waiting period to avoid disproportionately low reviews from players, such a problem still cannot be completely avoided \footnote{\url{https://kotaku.com/metacritic-will-now-make-users-wait-36-hours-before-pos-1844421321}}.

-We used Metacritic's Metascore\footnote{\url{https://www.metacritic.com/about-metacritic}} as the main rating source.
-These ratings were manually collected from the site, using its search functionality.
-However, not all games from our list had this score.
-A minimum of 4 user ratings is needed for the Metascore to be generated and, in the case of less popular games, this number is often not reached.
-In such cases, we used digital game store ratings as a replacement.
+The Metascores were manually collected from the site, using its search functionality.
+However, not all games in our dataset had this score.
+A minimum of 4 scores from critics are needed for the Metascore to be generated and, in the case of less popular games, this number is often not reached.
+For such games, we used digital game store scores as a replacement.
 For games available on PC, we used Steam as the primary source.
-Apple App Store and Google Play were also queried when the game in question had mobile versions.
+Apple App Store and Google Play were queried when the game in question had mobile versions.
+Out of 200 game scores, 181 were obtained directly via Metacritic.

-The ratings were normalized considering a 0-100 scale.
-So, for rating systems that considered 1-5 stars (e.g on Google Play or review websites), 5 was considered equivalent to 100, and the relative score was obtained through cross multiplication.
+We normalized the scores on a 0--100 scale.
+For scoring systems that considered 1--5 stars (e.g., Google Play), 5 was considered equivalent to 100, and the relative score was obtained using a simple cross product.

-Steam has no numerical rating system, so we considered the ratings from Google, which converts the Steam rating system to a 1-10 scale.
-We discovered this relation by observing how results are displayed on Google and what ``label'' is given by Steam to this same rating.
+Steam has no numerical score system, so we took Google as a reference, which converts the Steam scoring system to a 1-10 scale.
+We discovered this relation by observing how results are displayed on Google and what ``label'' is given by Steam to this same score.
 It goes as follows:

 \begin{itemize} \item 100 = Overwhelmingly Positive \item 90 = Very Positive \item 80 = Positive \item 70 = Mostly Positive \item 60 = Mixed \item 50 = Mostly negative \item $<$40 = Very/Overwhelmingly Negative (we found no games in this category) \end{itemize}